A Designing Duo Renews Their Own Home

 My style leans more toward contrasts of dark and light materials, while Maggie drifts away from anything close to stark designs, and loves sharp pops of color and intricate textures on prominent design items.
 That was one of our biggest challenges: reaching an agreement about finishes.
 We are both designers and headstrong in our choices.
 We had to make compromises, but by working together, it turned out beautifully.
 Many of the materials in our home reflect a blend of those distinctly different design ideologies.

 The home has very low ceilings—a little over eight feet.
 We strategically laid out the ceiling plan in each of the rooms to not only allow for proper lighting but to create the illusion of taller ceiling heights.
 For example, we asked for a lower ceiling in the entry foyer because that changes your perspective of the heights throughout the home.
 Adding to this effect were the narrow doors of the floor-to-ceiling, built-in Ikea wardrobes in the foyer that Maggie and I assembled ourselves.
 We selected 7-inch-wide engineered hickory flooring and kept the walls white to work with our colorful art collection.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 We were able to make the kitchen area seem much larger by tearing out the double doors and surrounding walls to the entry side of the room.
 We flipped the existing location of the refrigerator to the kitchen’s far wall and added open shelves instead of a bulky upper cabinet.
 That established the open plan design of the home and allowed natural light to penetrate further into the apartment.